TeaLeafMedia/TeaLeaf_CyberSec/README.md

 Machines within the network can only be accessed by the jumpbox once the Ansible container is attached to.

-- The jumpbox is able to SSH into the  Wen VMs and the Elk VM once it has connected to the zen_dewdney container.
-It's private IP is 10.1.0.4 which is allowed through the Security rule.
+- The jumpbox is able to SSH into the Web VMs and the Elk VM once it has connected to the zen_dewdney container.
+The private IP of the jump box is 10.1.0.4 which is allowed through the Security rule.

 - `sudo docker start zen_dewdney`
 - `sudo docker attach zen_dewdney`